Software Engineering

 Conclusion

-A practical next step is to write down your target range before your next interview.
-Knowing your numbers in advance turns negotiation from a stressful moment into a structured conversation.
+A practical next step is to define your target salary range before your next interview.
+When you know your numbers in advance, negotiation transforms from a stressful moment into a structured, confident conversation.

 Leave a Comment